Your delivery day

 Photographic/ Video Policy on Labor and Delivery

 Kaiser Permanente recognizes that the availability of modern photographic equipment has made it possible for people to preserve the important moments in their lives, including contacts with providers and healthcare institutions.
 At the same time, Kaiser Permanente must assure that patient care and safety is not disrupted or compromised and that the privacy rights of its patients, visitors and workforce members are protected.
-Kaiser Permanente prohibits photographic or recording sounds or images of KP equipment, documentation, procedures, or KP workforce members.
+Kaiser Permanente prohibits photographic or recording sounds or images of Kaiser Permanente equipment, documentation, procedures, or Kaiser Permanente workforce members.
 We thank you for your cooperation.

 Labor